WayneVisser/Osborne1FloppyAdapter/README.md

 Floppy Adapter for the Osborne 1
 --------------------------------

-1. The Osborne 1 uses a non-standard Shugart floppy interface.
-This KiCAD project accounts for those differences and supports an interface to a GoTek floppy disk emulator.
+1. The Osborne 1 uses a non-standard Shugart floppy interface where +12V and +5V for the drive are fed through the floppy cable.
+This KiCAD project accounts for that and creates a nice tidy interface to a GoTek floppy disk emulator.
+There is no need to cut traces as is the case when using a generic floppy adapter.

-2. +5V power for the GoTek is taken directly from the floppy cable.
+2. +5V power for the GoTek is taken from the floppy cable.

-3. Jumper only S1 on GoTek.
+3. Jumper only S1 on the GoTek.

 4. GoTek part number is: SFR1M44-U100K

 5. GoTek connector is a Sullins PPPC172LJBN-RC